This demo project showcases the capabilities of Microsoft HoloLens for product presentation and educational purposes.

 Virtual showroom for product presentation

-This demo originally aimed for presenting industrial and medical equipment in mixed reality, as well as for interactive learning.
+This demo originally aimed to present industrial and medical equipment in mixed reality, as well as for interactive learning.
 Check this video to see the HoloLens in action!

 It is worth noting that later on we created a second mixed reality demo that enabled a shared virtual space involving a desktop, a HoloLens, and virtual reality headsets.
 It is worth mentioning that HoloLens software development shows promise for remote education, VR conferencing, entertainment, and even marketing.